learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 options to try:

-- Double check the GitHub Page settings and make sure `main` is set as the source
+- Double check the GitHub Page settings and make sure `main` is set as the source.
-- If settings are correct, review the `index.html` file to make sure there are no typos or syntax errors
+- If settings are correct, review the `index.html` file to make sure there are no typos or syntax errors.
 - Create a new repository again, but hold off on creating an HTML file.
 Instead, only create a `README.md` file with some example text and use GitHub Pages to publish the repo.
 Once the Readme file is displaying as a GitHub Page, start